MahimaChaudhari66/BankManagement/README.md

 # BankManagement
-Bank Management System using Java, JDBC, JSP, and Servlets.
-A web-based app to manage accounts, deposits, withdrawals, and transaction history.
-Features secure validation, CRUD operations, and responsive JSP forms.
-Demonstrates fullstack skills with backend logic, database integration, and UI design.
+Bank Management System (JDBC, JSP, Servlets) A web-based application that simulates core banking operations such as account creation, deposits, withdrawals, and transaction history.
+Built using Java Servlets, JSP, and JDBC for database connectivity, with a focus on secure validation and user-friendly interfaces.

+Features
+- Account creation with unique customer details
+- Deposit and withdrawal functionality with validation
+- Transaction history tracking
+- JSP-based forms and dashboards for user interaction
+- Servlet-driven request/response handling
+- JDBC integration with Oracle for CRUD operations

+Tech Stack
+- Backend: Java, Servlets, JDBC
+- Frontend: JSP, HTML, CSS
+- Database: Oracle
+- Tools: Eclipse IDE, Tomcat Server